-ENGLISH NATURE POLICY POSITION STATEMENT: AGGREGATE EXTRACTION AND NATURE CONSERVATION KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA English Nature, guided by the principles of sustainable development, will work with Mineral Planning Authorities to ensure that terrestrial and marine aggregate resources are won in a way that does not diminish the quality and diversity of England's natural environment.
-English Nature also acknowledges the vital role of the aggregates No specific targets.
+ENGLISH NATURE POLICY POSITION STATEMENT: AGGREGATE EXTRACTION AND NATURE CONSERVATION

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA English Nature, guided by the principles of sustainable development, will work with Mineral Planning Authorities to ensure that terrestrial and marine aggregate resources are won in a way that does not diminish the quality and diversity of England's natural environment.
+English Nature also acknowledges the vital role of the aggregates industry in supplying minerals needed by local and national economies.
+No specific targets.
 Ensure all possible environmental implications of mineral extraction are taken into account when policies are devised and their impact mitigated as far as possible.
 Ensure that the sustainability objectives in the policy position statement are reflected in the SA Framework objectives.